Years Climbing: 15

-Jill has always been a natural athlete, competing as a gymnast until the age of 14.
-She was introduced to climbing during her first year of college and initially thought of it as a great way to get a fun workout, hang with friends, and spend time outdoors.
+Jill has always had an affinity for moving her body, competing as a gymnast until the age of 14.
+She was introduced to climbing during her first year of college and initially thought of it as a great way to get a fun workout, hang with friends, and spend time in nature.

-Ever since those first couple times climbing outside, Jill decided to adapt her career to prioritize climbing over working.
-She obtained her Bachelors of Science in Nursing in Chattanooga, TN and began working as a Registered Nurse in the Emergency Department.
+Ever since those first couple times climbing outside, Jill decided to adapt her life to prioritize climbing over working.
+She obtained her nursing degree in Chattanooga, TN and began working as an RN in the Emergency Department.
 After spending several years working as a travel nurse, she now works per diem (as needed) in an attempt to live a semi-retired life and climb outside as much as possible.

-Besides climbing, Jill enjoys yoga, lifting, reading, surfing, and live music in her free time.
-She attempts to plan her climbing trips around where her friends will be.
-She can be found where the conditions are good, typically in her beloved camper ‘Doug’ with her partner Brooks.
-These two are always psyched to be climbing and are always down for a trip.
+Besides climbing, Jill enjoys yoga, lifting weights, reading, meditation, exploring her consciousness, and music in her free time.
+She plans her climbing trips around where her community will be.
+She can be found where the conditions are good, typically in her beloved camper ‘Doug.’
+If you ever need a partner for a trip, she’s your girl!

 ‘‘I am extremely grateful I found this community and sport.
 I love going to places all over the world and meeting like-minded, intelligent, extremely talented individuals with morals similar to my own.
 I love how we all just want to live out of a van, have no material possessions, work as little as possible, and sleep under the stars, all in order to maximize our time outdoors and spend quality time with each other.
 That's what's important in life.
 All the other stuff is just fluff."